Has this article been insightful? Share it!

 1. CSF pathway problem (obstruction of CSF pathways)

-Although it can occur at any age, it is more common among infants and the elderly.
+Excessive cerebrospinal fluid pressure can damage brain tissue and induce a variety of symptoms related to brain function.
+Although it can occur at any age, hydrocephalus is more common among infants and the elderly.

-This type of hydrocephalus is a congenital disability or malformation in the brain which involves the buildup of CSF in the subarachnoid space or obstruction of CSF pathways in the brain.
-Babies experience this shortly after being delivered.
+This type of hydrocephalus is a congenital disability or malformation in the brain that involves the build-up of CSF in the subarachnoid space or the obstruction of CSF pathways in the brain.
+Babies experience this shortly after birth.
 This increased intracranial pressure often manifests as a large head (Macrocephaly).

-Another congenital disorder is a Chiari malformation (the lower part of the brain pushes down into the spinal canal) that causes the blockage of CSF outflow to the spinal canal and accumulation of CSF, which, in turn, increases the pressure inside the brain.
+A Chiari malformation is another congenital disorder in which the lower part of the brain pushes down into the spinal canal.
+This blocks CSF outflow to the spinal canal and causes CSF accumulation, increasing pressure inside the brain.

-Normal pressure hydrocephalus develops over months when there is an abnormal build-up of CSF in the brain’s cavities because of the shrinkage of the brain in the elderly.
-There is no blockage or absorption problem in the brain or CSF pathways.
+Normal pressure hydrocephalus occurs over months due to abnormal CSF build-up in the brain’s cavities caused by age-related brain shrinkage among the elderly.
+There are no blockages or absorption issues in the brain or CSF pathways.

-The relatively increased volume of CSF in the ventricles of the brain causes fluid to spill into the brain tissue along the ventricles, affecting various functions of the brain such as memory, movement of both legs and urinary bladder sphincter control.
-The pressure inside the ventricle is relatively normal or lower than normal in these patients; therefore, it is called normal pressure hydrocephalus.
+The significantly higher volume of CSF in the ventricles of the brain causes fluid to leak into the brain tissue along the ventricles, impairing various brain functions such as memory, leg movement, and bladder sphincter control.
+It is known as normal pressure hydrocephalus, as the pressure inside the ventricles is relatively normal or lower than normal in these patients.

-NPH may be caused by subarachnoid haemorrhage, trauma, infection, a tumour or surgical complication.
-That being said, it may also be idiopathic, which means that there is no known cause.
+NPH may be caused by subarachnoid haemorrhage, trauma, infection, a tumour or a surgical complication.
+However, it could also be idiopathic, which means that there is no identifiable reason.

-The mean age of onset of Normal pressure hydrocephalus is over 70 years, and symptoms often involve recent memory loss, urinary dysfunction and magnetic gait (inability to lift the feet of the floor).
+Normal pressure hydrocephalus typically develops at an age over 70.
+Its symptoms often include recent memory loss, urinary dysfunction, and magnetic gait (inability to lift the feet off the ground).

-CSF anomalies can affect your brain and spinal cord function and can eventually lead to coma or sudden death.
+CSF anomalies can affect your brain and spinal cord function, eventually leading to a coma or sudden death.
 This makes prompt diagnosis and treatment crucial.

-Moreover, sudden blockage of the CSF pathway with rising pressure inside the brain (raised ICP) can cause sudden death.
-Please make an appointment with us if you experience the following symptoms:
+Moreover, a sudden blockage of the CSF pathway with rising pressure inside the brain (raised ICP) can cause sudden death.
+Schedule an appointment with us if you experience any of the following symptoms:

 Cerebrospinal fluid disorders can be idiopathic or secondary associated with CSF production, absorption, or pathway blockage.

-During your first consultation, I would ask various questions to get a better understanding of your condition, such as:
+During the first consultation, your doctor would ask various questions to get a better understanding of your condition, such as:

-In order to accurately understand and treat your condition, I typically run some tests, such as:
+In order to accurately understand and treat your condition, your doctor will typically run some tests, such as:

 This involves a series of diagnostic tests to rule out any infectious diseases of the brain and spinal cord, tumours, autoimmune disorders, or bleeding in the brain.